“If winter comes, can spring be far behind?”

 Why clocks, you ask?
-Burning of clocks is a way of protesting the commercialization of Christmas.
-Started in 1993, this parade is seen as a commemoration of the Co-operative movement.
-Burning of clocks is a way of introducing new urban rituals that aren’t limited to any faith.
+Burning of clocks is a way of protesting the commercialisation of Christmas.
+Started in 1993, this parade is seen as a commemoration of the Cooperative movement.
+The burning of clocks is a way of introducing new urban rituals that aren’t limited to any faith.
 People of the community get together, make decorative items by hand, and have fun with their family and friends.

 What: Newgrange Gathering